Rukewell History, Family Crest & Coats of Arms

 The surname Rukewell was first found in either Buckinghamshire or Somerset where this surname was originally a habitation surname.
 Today, Rockwell Green is a village near Wellington, in the Taunton Deane district of Somerset and Rockwell End is a hamlet in Buckinghamshire which has been used as a film location for two of the Midsomer Murders series.

 Early History of the Rukewell family

-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukewell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rukewell research.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukewell History in all our PDF Extended History products and printed products wherever possible.

 Rukewell Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.

 Early Notables of the Rukewell family (pre 1700)